plymouthvan/OSLR/README.md

 ### Step 1: Ingest a Lightroom catalog

 **Prerequisite:** In Lightroom, enable `Catalog Settings → Metadata → Automatically write changes into XMP`.
-This ensures your edits are saved as sidecar `.xmp` files next to your RAWs, which OSL needs for ground truth.
+This ensures your edits are saved as sidecar `.xmp` files next to your RAWs, which OSLR needs for ground truth.

 **Command:**
 ```